Region-Resolved Interface Descriptors in III-nitride-nanocluster photocatalysts: Interface Descriptors

 \subsubsection{Region A Band-bending: $BB_{\mathrm{CBM}}^\mathrm{A}$, $BB_{\mathrm{VBM}}^\mathrm{A}$}

 To quantify the interfacial electric field beneath the nanocluster, we define a Region-A band-bending descriptor based on the layer-resolved projected local density of states (PLDOS).
-The conduction-(valence-) band edge energy, $E_{\mathrm{CBM}}^\mathrm{A}(L)\left(E_{\mathrm{VBM}}^\mathrm{A}(L)\right)$, is identified for each layer from the Ga- (N-) derived band edges.
+The conduction-(valence-) band edge energy, $E_{\mathrm{CBM}}^\mathrm{A}(L)\left(E_{\mathrm{VBM}}^\mathrm{A}(L)\right)$, is identified for each layer from the Ga- (N-) derived band edges (See the mathematical definitions in Appendix~\ref{sec:ap_A_descrip_NIGS}).
 The local bending is evaluated as the energy difference between the interface layer $L_{\text{int}}$ and the reference bulk-like layer $L_{\text {ref}}$:

 In this work, layer 4 is taken as the bulk reference ($L_{\text {ref}}$) and layer 6 as the interface layer ($L_{\text {int}}$).
 These descriptors indicate the built-in electric field at the interface due to the nanocluster–semiconductor contact.
 Strong band bending (a large downward shift of the CBM and a large downward shift of the VBM near the interface) pushes photoexcited electrons toward the nanocluster and pushes holes into the GaN bulk.
 In this work, greater (and positive) $BB_{\mathrm{CBM}}^\mathrm{A}$ (and $BB_{\mathrm{VBM}}^\mathrm{A}$) generally means a stronger internal field that aids electron injection into the cluster (and holes back to the GaN bulk).